 Ritu Gupta, Pramit Mallick, Rahul Duggal, Anubha Gupta, and Ojaswa Sharma, "Stain Color Normalization and Segmentation of Plasma Cells in Microscopic Images as a Prelude to Development of Computer Assisted Automated Disease Diagnostic Tool in Multiple Myeloma," 16th International Myeloma Workshop (IMW), India, March 2017.

-The train folder contains 3 patient level splits. i.e. Fold1 contains full data from patient IDs 1,2,3,4,5 and Fold2 contains full data from patient IDs 6, 7, 8, 9,10.
-No two splits overlap in terms of patient data. i.e. Patient ID found in Fold1 will only be present in Fold1.
+The train folder contains 3 subject level splits.
+For example: If Fold1 contains full data from subject IDs 1,2,3,4,5 then Fold2 contains full data from subject IDs 6, 7, 8, 9,10.
+No two splits overlap in terms of subject ata. i.e. subject ID found in Fold1 will only be present in Fold1.

 All the image names follow a standard naming convention which is described below:

-UID_1_2_1_all : The ‘all’ tag represent the class to which the cell belongs, in this case, ‘ALL’ or cancerous class.
+UID_P_N_C_all : The ‘all’ tag represent the class to which the cell belongs, in this case, ‘ALL’ or cancer class.

-The dataset contains a total of 154 individual subjects/cases, distributed as follows:
+The dataset contains a total of 154 individual subjects, distributed as follows:

 Data Availability Schedule: The data will be released in three phases.